Summary

 Babies – birth to 6 months of age

 Babies usually double their length and triple their weight between birth and one year of age.
 Breastmilk generally supplies a baby with the required amounts of nutrients, fluids and energy up to about 6 months of age.
-It is recommended that infants be exclusively breastfed up to around 6 months of age.
+It is recommended that infants be exclusively breastfed for the first 6 months of life.
+According to the World Health Organisation, breastfeeding is recommended, along with appropriate complementary foods, up to 2 years of age or beyond.

-Breastmilk is preferred to infant formula where possible, as it contains many protective and immunological factors that benefit the baby’s development.
-Fruit juice is not recommended for babies under the age of 6 months.
+Breastmilk is preferred to infant formula where possible, as it contains many protective and immunological factors that benefit the baby’s development and also disease prevention for the mother.

 Breastmilk or correctly prepared infant formula provides enough water for a healthy baby to replace any water losses.
-However, all babies need extra water once solid foods are introduced.
+However, all babies need extra cooled, boiled water once solid foods are introduced.

 Food for babies – 6 to 12 months of age